Mark Ritchie (trader): Early life and career

-Mark was at one point a theology student and also worked as a night-shift prison guard before he became one of the founding members of C.R.T.
+Mark was at one point a theology student (M-Div, 1980, TEDS) and also worked as a night-shift prison guard before he became one of the founding members of C.R.T.

+He was featured by BusinessWeek in a November 3, 1986 article titled These Traders Made All-Star By Hitting Singles.

+Mark is a contributor to Zondervan's "Men's Devotional Bible," alongside figures such as Tom Landry, Billy Graham, Charles Colson, and others.

 Personal

-Mark Ritchie has 5 children and 12 grandchildren.
+Mark Ritchie has 5 children and 13 grandchildren.

 Philanthropy

 Mark is a member of Board of Directors of Warm Blankets Orphan Care International and Southern Evangelical Seminary and Bible College.
+He is a former board member of the Christian Action Council (Care Net) and World Vision.

+Mark has traveled extensively throughout the third world as an amateur anthropologist with a special interest in the poor.